Rave-Saber/AVR-APA102-library/README.md

 ## TODO

+* Use timer for delays instead of relying on delay functions?
+    * Make it a compilation option in case no free timers?
+Or method that can re-use existing timer with different interrupt/ms rates.
+    * Maybe just implement in firmware & example and have library continue to return delay amounts.
 * Modify extension/retraction delay so it's only used for the LED (de)activation rate - respect the pattern step's delay amount for stepping through the pattern.
 * Allow nesting of `SERIES` patterns.
     * Would make re-using sequence transitions easier
     * Probably need to make series step globals into struct.
 Pause playback of parent series while playing sub-series.
+    * Dynamic array to track all series/sub-series structs up to current depth?
+* Pattern for rendering images
+    * Make a pattern for fixed arrays of colors
+    * Convert images to xpm, transpose rows/cols, & include in patterns file.
+* Pattern for rendering text
+    * Need to scale font to `LED_COUNT`
+    * Option for setting foreground/background colors, maybe color sequences or a background `GenericPattern`
 * Make `current_sequence` array in `apa102_patterns` available to library
   consumers?
 Either by exposing the array or functions to modify it.
 * Support assigning different patterns to specific LED ranges